 Ilmatila is a non-profit association based in Helsinki, Finland.

-In 2019 Ilmatila is supported by Arts Promotion Centre Finland.
+In 2020 Ilmatila is supported by Arts Promotion Centre Finland and City of Helsinki.

 Contact and bookings